 The input image is 11 x11, the following will change the size of the activations:

-.
+with the following parameters kernel_size, stride and pad.
 We use the following lines of code to change the image before we get tot he fully connected layer

 out=conv_output_shape((11,11), kernel_size=2, stride=1, pad=0, dilation=1)